New Service Provides Essential Tools For Colorist/Client Review & Approval

 As I mentioned, simple solutions for sharing content with clients have all sorts of problems and while I LOVE a lot of the presentation options found in the higher end options, it’s just that – the options that can weigh you down.

-In the past few weeks that I’ve really been using Frame.io I’ve fallen in love with the concept that the service really knows what it is, it knows the problems we face in postproduction, and doesn’t attempt to be any fancier than it needs to be.
+In the past few weeks that I’ve really been using Frame.io I’ve fallen in love with the concept that the service really knows what it is, it knows the problems we face in postproduction and doesn’t attempt to be any fancier than it needs to be.

 Yes, I’m saying that this exceptionally streamlined tool is great because it is so straightforward and effective.
-I don’t have to waste hours with configuration and automation like I do with some of the bigger R&A services.
+I don’t have to waste hours with configuration and automation as I do with some of the bigger R&A services.

 That’s not to say Frame.io isn’t powerful – it’s just subtle in its power, and I’m sure the development team has a lot up their sleeves after being able to bring the product to market and hear feedback from users.
 Time will tell how the service develops.

 For the way that I’ve been using Frame.io here are the highlights for me:

 - Drag & Drop – no weird upload windows, no checkboxes, just drag and drop to add files to a project just like you would move files from one place to another on your desktop.